pieforproviders/pieforproviders/docs/attendances_and_absences.md

 ## Open Questions
 - How much should an attendance know about its service day?
 Ideally - nothing - but how will the front-end/API consumers know when they need to explicitly turn a ServiceDay to an attendance, etc.?
-- What are we using Schedules for?
-Decouple from ServiceDays?

 ## Engineering Improvements Suggested
 - Move the reliant behavior (edits/attendances/ServiceDay absences, etc.) to their own commands and call them in explicit orders as necessary
 - in AttendanceCsvImporter (internal) - don't update w/ absence if it's nil & existing record also has nil absence - just saves a db call (see: `app/services/attendance_csv_customer support.rb:78`)
 - find another way to get Business from AttendanceCsvImporter rather than file name
-- get Business at the top of the AttendanceCsvImporter and set for each file (we're currently setting it in every row)
 - Better batching behavior (AttendanceBatchesController is not my fave)
 - DRY up and refactor attendance batches controller - we're looking for the child and child approval multiple times, probably a better way to do this

-## Required Changes to Current Behavior
-- Remove validation that requires ServiceDay w/ an absence_type to be associated to a Schedule
-- Add `absence_on_scheduled_day` to types
-- Add `absence_on_unscheduled_day` to types
-- Change input from all sources to include new absence types
-- Ensure consistent user authorization and policy scoping for Attendances and ServiceDays

 ## Possible Error States
 ### Attendance - Model Validations